esmelillywhite/websiteESRC/README.md

 * The option will appear to push origin.
 Press this.
 Your changes have now been pushed to the remote repository, and others should be able to see it now.
 * Double check it has been successful by going to [https://github.com/esmelillywhite/websiteESRC/](https://github.com/esmelillywhite/websiteESRC/) and checking the changes have appeared.
 This may take a few minutes.
 * After a few minutes, you can also check that the changes went through to the website by clicking the link at the top of this readme file.

+Note: Sometimes the update is deleting the CNAME file, and I'm not sure why.
+If this happens, it can easily be fixed by:
+* Go to the settings on the github page for the repo
+* Go to pages tab in settings
+* Re-add the domain name 'schoolattendance.org'
+* This will add the CNAME file.
+Wait a few minutes and check it's working.

 # Useful Links